Truly free tools every entrepreneur should know

 The good old email

 Emails have a great return on investment in marketing with little to no costs and good results (when well thought out).
 Mailchimp is a powerful free tool to send out emails.
 Besides, with Mailchimp you can segment your contact list to create targeted email campaigns for maximum results.

 Use platforms like Buffer for social media management.
 It will help you to schedule ahead some posts on different social media accounts.

 Asking your customers for feedback is highly recommended for product/service improvement.
 Without it you might waste time, effort and money into projects your customers don’t see any value in.

 With Google Forms and SurveyMonkey you can easily create and send out surveys for free to a large panel.

 Hotjar for small companies with a relatively low web traffic will enable you to collect feedback through polls, surveys, pop ups on your website.

 Finally, ask your customers for product or service reviews with Trustpilot.
 These reviews can make an impact on your conversion rate by bringing proof that your products or services are great, like Amazon or Airbnb do on their own platforms.

 Bookkeeping, invoicing and expenses management

 Keeping track of your financial statements is not only mandatory but also crucial for the livelihood of your business.
-Bokio is an easy to use, free accounting software allowing you to do your own bookkeeping, invoicing and payroll management without having any skills in those fields.
+Bokio is an easy to use, free accounting software allowing you to do your own bookkeeping, invoicing and expenses management without having any skills in those fields.

 CRM for Sales and Marketing